bnnm/wwiser/doc/WWISER.md

 A few games may use **SoundbankInfo.json**, **(bankname).xml** and **(bankname).json** (also handled here).
 The editor optionally can generate those, but are less common.

-## REVERSING NAMES
+## NAME LIST AND REVERSING NAMES
-You can make a name list and put it in `wwnames.txt` and *wwiser* will use it, as long as those names are really used.
-For example the word `init` becomes ID *1355168291*, and when *wwiser* finds that ID it will show `init` nearby.
+When a game doesn't have companion `.xml` with names, you can make a name list and put it in `wwnames.txt` and *wwiser* will use it, as long as those names are really used.
+For example, include the word `init` in `wwnames.txt`, and when *wwiser* finds ID *1355168291* (that corresponds to that ID) it will show `init` nearby.

-Guessing random names isn't very useful, so instead sometimes it's possible to extract and create a list of strings from (decompressed) game files and executables, with software like `strings2.exe` or IDA.
-This often gets you most usable names even if companion files like *SoundbankInfo.xml* don't exist, or even if they do exist but some names are missing (particularly useful to get game variables).
+Guessing which names are actually used isn't easy, so instead sometimes it's possible to extract and create a list of strings from (decompressed) game files and executables, with software like `strings2.exe` or IDA.
+This often gets you many usable names even if companion files like *SoundbankInfo.xml* don't exist, or even if they do exist but some names are missing (particularly useful to get game variables).

 You may need to clean up the generated list (ex. `field_bgmi` instead of `field_bgm`). *wwiser* does some processing to the list to increase chances of finding good names though (for example `name="bgm01"` will become `name` and `bgm01`), and invalid names are automatically ignored.